 He on retired from the Marine Corps after 30+ years of military service, including several combat tours.
 He co-authored the seminal paper “The Changing Face of War: Into the Fourth Generation”, Marine Corps Gazette, October 1989 (image here, text here).
 He has Master of Arts degrees in forensic psychology and in Business and Organizational Security Management.
 He teaches for the Administration of Justice Department of Palomar College (San Marcos, CA).
 Also, he consults for ABC-7 Los Angeles, Knowledge and Intelligence Program Professionals KIPP), and the Emergency Response Research Institute (ERRI).
 See this page for his background, education, and publications.

-Marcus J. Ranum is the author of The Myth of Homeland Security (2003), and writes at his website about homeland security and computer security.
+Marcus J. Ranum is Senior Strategist at Tenable Network Security and author of The Myth of Homeland Security (2003).

 He is a world-renowned expert on security system design and implementation.
 He is recognized as an early innovator in firewall technology, and the implementor of the first commercial firewall product.
 Since the late 1980′s, he has designed a number of groundbreaking security products including the DEC SEAL, the TIS firewall toolkit, the Gauntlet firewall, and NFR’s Network Flight Recorder intrusion detection system.